 Morgan works to book and organize the many conferences, weddings, retreat groups, and businesses that visit Camp in the spring and fall.
 When not working, you can find Morgan geocaching in the local vicinity, doing a crossword at the picnic tables, or displaying his talents on the volleyball court.

-– Derek Lynn: Fountain Manager
+– Rachel Bush: Fountain Manager

 – Jan Schlereth: Head of Housekeeping

 Jan is responsible for making sure that your stay is as cozy and clean as possible.
 In addition to overseeing all things housekeeping, Jan also manages our new ceramics program!
 In her off-time, Jan has taken to overseas travel and especially enjoys working with animals.

 Dave, also known as “D”, oversees all kitchen and dining room services.
 Dave is responsible for creating the dynamic and flavorful menus for all seasons and has an acute eye for delicious foods.
 In his free time, Dave enjoys hiking, biking, and spending time with his son.

 – Tara Crowley: Executive Sous Chef

 Tara hails from Cleveland, Ohio and has been here at Camp since Spring 2013.
 She brings her extraordinary culinary skills each day to make delicious meals for all to enjoy.